 Most sales goals are revenue-based.
 For example, you might set a total target of $10 million in annual recurring revenue (ARR).

-Your goal should also be closely tied to your high-level business goals; to give you an idea, if the company is trying to move upmarket, your goal might be "Acquire 20 Enterprise logos" rather than "Sell X in new business" (because the former will encourage you to solely chase deals rather than focus on the right type of customers).
+Your goal should also be closely tied to your high-level business goals.
+For example, suppose the company is trying to move upmarket.
+In that case, your goal might be "Acquire 20 Enterprise logos" rather than "Sell X in new business" (because the latter will encourage you to solely chase deals rather than focus on the right type of customers).

 Of course, you'll probably have more than one goal.
 Identify the most important, then rank the rest by priority.